Catholic East Elementary School

 The Three Holy Women Parish Children’s Choir is looking for additional singers!
 Children ages 6-12 from any parish are welcome to join us.
 We sing about once per month and practice on Thursday evenings 6:30-7:30 pm.
 We practice 3 or 4 times, sing at a Mass, and then take a few weeks off – and then start up again!
 It’s an easy, fun and important service that children can take on in their church community.
 Fun, prayer, making music and laughter are a big part of our choir curriculum, so don’t miss out!

-Kids from grade K4 through 5th grade are invited to a special liturgy during our Sunday 9:30 am Mass.
+Children in Kindergarten through 2nd grade are invited to a special liturgy during our Sunday 9:30 am Mass.
 Children attend Mass with their parents, but are called forward by the priest before the First Reading and dismissed to go downstairs with adult prayer leaders for a child-focused liturgy.
 Children hear the Scripture readings, discuss them in an interactive, child-friendly way, and pray together before rejoining their parents for the Liturgy of the Eucharist.
 Adults who love God and love children are invited to become volunteer leaders for CLW, while middle schoolers can serve as lectors for our liturgy, and high schoolers volunteer as CLW assistants.

 Family Justice Brigade

 Are you ready for an Adventure?
 Good News Adventure is our four-parish family’s free, fun, faith-filled annual summer camp for kids of all ages.
-The Adventure will take place June 17 to 21, 2019 from 9 am to 12 pm each day.
-Kids who are completing K3 through Grade 4 are invited to participate, while youth in grades 5 and up are encouraged to join in the fun as volunteers.
-We are also in great need of more adult volunteers to help make this wonderful week possible for our kids!
+The Adventure will take place July 25 to 29, 2022 from 9 am to 12 pm each day.
+Kids who are entering K4 through grade 5 are invited to participate, while youth entering grades 6 and up are encouraged to join in the fun as volunteers.

 If you want to get a peek at what Good News Adventure is like, check out our fabulous photo slideshow!
 GNA Slideshow